Bell AH-1 Cobra: Into production

 Further variants of the Cobra were promptly developed, with both new-build models and early production examples being modified to incorporate the improvements.
 During March 1978, the US Army opted to procure a batch of 100 new-build Cobras that featured a new T-shaped instrument panel, improved composite rotor blades, revised transmission and gearboxes, the M128 helmet-mounted sight, and the M28A3 armament system.
-A major feature was the adoption of the more powerful T53 engine.
+A major feature was the adoption of a more powerful version of the T53 engine.
 Designated AH-1S, the Cobra was upgraded in three stages, culminating with the AH-1F.
 The AH-1F integrated numerous countermeasures, including an infrared jammer, a radar jammer, and a hot plume exhaust suppressor.

 The U.S. Marine Corps (USMC) quickly became interested in the Cobra, opting to order an improved twin-engine version in 1968 under the designation AH-1J.
 During the early 1970s, the USMC proceeded to order an upgraded model, the AH-1T, which featured dynamic elements derived from the abortive Bell 309 KingCobra; as such, it featured a longer fuselage and tailboom.
-These dynamic changes were combined with the adoption of heavier armaments, which provided the USMC with an effective anti-armour capacity, unlike the preceding model.
+These dynamic changes were combined with the adoption of heavier armaments, which provided the USMC with an effective anti-armor capacity, unlike the preceding model.
 The USMC's interest in the Cobra would lead to the production of more twin-engine variants of the helicopter.